IA. OVERVIEW

 a foreign currency are translated at the exchange rate at the date of the transaction.

-Financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+Financial assets and financial liabilities are recognised when a Company becomes a party to the contractual provisions of the instruments.

 Initial recognition and measurement

-Purchases or sales of financial assets including mututal fund that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognised on the trade date, i.e. the date that the Company commits to purchase or sell the asset.
+Purchases or sales of financial assets including mutual fund that require delivery of assets within a time frame established by regulation or convention in the marketplace (regular way trades) are recognised on the trade date, i.e. the date that the Company commits to purchase or sell the asset.

 Financial assets at amortised cost